PlayNux/GameHub/.github/ISSUE_TEMPLATE/crash.md

 ###### Version and environment

 <!--
-Paste GameHub version and environment info below.
+Paste GameManager version and environment info below.

 To get version and environment info either:
-* Run this in your terminal: `com.github.tkashkin.gamehub -v`
+* Run this in your terminal: `io.playnux.gamemanager -v`
 or:
-* Open GameHub settings
+* Open GameManager settings
 * Open About page of settings dialog
 * Click Copy button in top right of about page
 -->